 - Refrigerate the butterscotch for 3 hours.

-- Break the butterscotch into small chips, or cut into chips with a pizza cutter or butter knife.
+- Break the butterscotch into small chips, or, for more uniform shapes, cut into chips with a pizza cutter or butter knife.

 - Store the chips in an airtight container in the refrigerator.